carinorthrop/ipaqsite.github.io/index.md

 ### Abstract

 The objective of our project was to create a reliable solution to fly a drone autonomously through obstacles via cameras and LIDAR.
+This solution would enable first responders to utilize a drone to collect information of potential dangerous area, without the need for a human pilot.

 ### Meet the team